Filiberto

 Filiberto is a given name and a surname.
-It derives from a Germanic name, latinized in Filibertus and came to Italian through French.
+It derives from a Germanic name, Latinized in Filibertus and came to Italy through the French.
 It is composed of the roots filu, "much", and beraht or berhta, "illustrious", "brilliant", and means "very bright" or "very illustrious".
 Its diffusion in Italy is linked to the fact of being a traditional name of the House of Savoy.
 The French form Philibert originated by alteration with the Greek φιλος (philos), "beloved".

 Notable people with the name include: